markgbeckett/jupiter_ace/getting_started/README.md

 ## Introduction

 The Minstrel 4th and Minstrel 4D stand out from many other micros, in that they ship with Forth as their built-in language, rather than the otherwise ubiquitous BASIC.
 The Minstrel 4D is an expanded version of the Minstrel 4th, but runs the same code.
-So, herein, Minstrel 4th will be used to refer to both machines, expect for cases specific to the Minstrel 4D.
+So, herein, Minstrel 4th will be used to refer to both machines, except for cases specific to the Minstrel 4D.

 Forth has several big advantages that make it a good match to the Minstrel 4th.
 First, it is fast, and, in particular, it is much faster than BASIC.
 Forth programs are compiled and interact with the hardware on a lower level than they do in BASIC, meaning it is not uncommon for a Forth version of a program to run ten times faster than the BASIC equivalent.
 Second, a Forth program is lean, using much less memory than its BASIC equivalent.
 This means you can write fast and compact programs for the Minstrel 4th, without having to resort to machine code.